palletops/hadoop-cluster/README.md

    :tasktracker (merge {:jmx-port 3004} java-opts)}}}
 ```

+Your cloud credentials should be specified in `credentials.clj`, or in a file
+passed with the `--credentials` flag.

+As an alternative the credentials can be specified via pallet's
+`~/.pallet/config.clj` file.
+In this case, pass the name of the required
+service with `--profile`.

+To start the cluster:

+    bin/hadoop start

-Your job will need to be descibed in a `job_spec.clj` file.
+Your job will need to be descibed in a configuration file.
+A `job_spec.clj` file
+is included in the disribution to get you started.
+This configuration file
+needs to be passed as an argument to the start comand.

 ```clj
 (defn s3n [path]